paucablop/chemotools/README.md

 ### __Subtract reference spectrum__
 ✨ New in version 0.0.11 ✨ - Subtract reference spectrum is a preprocessing technique in spectroscopy that subtracts a reference spectrum from a target spectrum.
 The reference spectrum must be a single spectrum.
 The target spectrum can be a single spectrum or a list of spectra.

+The following arguments can be set:
+- ```reference: np.array``` The reference spectrum. _Default: None_.
+When it is set to None, the algorithm will not subtract the reference spectrum.

 Usage example: